Lot # 21 - Hand Forged Filipino Jest Bolo Knives Primitive Jungle Bushcraft

 Current bid: |

-$10.00 |
+$21.00 |

-Highest bidder: | pnkshirtguy |
+Highest bidder: | DVS1 |

 Description :

-These 3 knives are Vietnam era and were used by an instructor in Jungle Survival School These knives range between 18" to 19" in length.
 A hand-forged Filipino Jest Bolo knife is a traditional, utility-focused tool originating from the Philippines.
 Known for its versatility and effectiveness in a wide range of tasks, the Jest Bolo is often associated with bushcraft, jungle survival, and traditional Filipino martial arts.
-Here's a breakdown of the key features and history: Key Features of the Jest Bolo Knife:
+Here's a breakdown of the key features and history:

+Blade Shape: The Jest Bolo typically has a slightly curved blade, with a broad, flat shape that tapers into a pointed tip.
 The blade can range in size, but it's generally large and heavy, making it effective for chopping, cutting, and clearing vegetation.

-The knife is often crafted by hand using traditional methods of forging steel.
+Hand-Forged Steel: The knife is often crafted by hand using traditional methods of forging steel.
 Skilled blacksmiths in the Philippines employ age-old techniques, heating and hammering the metal into shape, which results in a durable, resilient blade.
+The forging process can produce slight imperfections or unique characteristics in each knife, adding to its appeal for collectors and enthusiasts.

+Functionality: Ideal for bushcraft and outdoor tasks like chopping wood, cutting through thick brush, preparing food, and even self-defense in rugged environments.
 The flatness and weight distribution of the blade make it effective for batoning (splitting wood), hacking through underbrush, and performing various survival tasks.

-Handle:
+Handle: The handle of the Jest Bolo is often made of wood, although some variations may feature other materials such as bone or horn.
 It tends to have a functional, utilitarian design, with a slight curve for a better grip, especially when working in wet or difficult conditions.

-The Bolo knife has a rich history and is closely tied to Filipino culture.
+Cultural Significance: The Bolo knife has a rich history and is closely tied to Filipino culture.
 It’s not only a tool for survival in the jungle but also a symbol of Filipino craftsmanship.
+In Filipino martial arts (like Eskrima), bolos are sometimes used in training for knife fighting and self-defense.

-The Jest Bolo knife is designed for those who rely on tools for survival in harsh environments, particularly in jungles or thick forests.
+Primitive Jungle Bushcraft Use: The Jest Bolo knife is designed for those who rely on tools for survival in harsh environments, particularly in jungles or thick forests.
 Its rugged design allows it to handle a variety of tasks with ease, making it invaluable in survival situations.

 Auction History

-Highest bidder is pnkshirtguy
+Highest bidder is DVS1

 Date | Bid | User |